openutm/deployment/system-architecture-env-file-documentation.md

 - `USSP_NETWORK_ENABLED`: This variable controls whether Flight Blender runs by itself or is connected to a DSS e.g. interuss/dss system to share operational intents.

 ### DSS configuration variables
-These variables link your Blender instance to a discovery and synchronization service e.g. [interuss/dss](https://www.github.com/interuss/dss)
+These variables link your Blender instance to a discovery and synchronization service e.g. [interuss/dss](https://www.github.com/interuss/dss).
+We recommend first setting `USSP_NETWORK_ENABLED` as 0, once you are familiar with how Flight Blender works, then setup the DSS connection.

 - `DSS_SELF_AUDIENCE`: The intended audience for the DSS (Discovery and Synchronization Service) tokens, typically set to the hostname or identifier of the local environment.
 - `AUTH_DSS_CLIENT_ID`: The client ID used for authenticating with the DSS authorization server.
 - `AUTH_DSS_CLIENT_SECRET`: The client secret associated with the DSS client ID, used for secure authentication.